 The climate change levy is bureaucratic, incoherent and distortionary at the disadvantage of UK economic interests.

 Climate change agreements require energy users to meet certain criteria (set on a sectoral basis).
 These agreements privilege energy use in activities which are intensive and competitive across national borders.
 The intention is to ameliorate the destructive distortionary effects of the levy but the reluctance to use a price mechanism instead of regulatory compliance reveals the problem with the levy itself.

 The levy was introduced as a measure to address climate change.
 But it is charged on energy consumption rather than emissions and is even charged on renewable electricity use.
 Solid fuel use is charged at a lower rate than gas, measured by emissions and electricity is charged at the same rate regardless of the source.
-Some activities are also covered by both the EU emissions trading scheme and the climate change levy.
+Some activities are also covered by both the UK emissions trading scheme (and its EU predecessor) and the climate change levy.
 This means that emissions saved by the climate change levy will not affect total emissions but instead simply transfer to other activities.
 Finally, it applies only to non-residential use instead of all use, despite residential use for heating already benefitting from the reduced rate of VAT.

 Because it does not apply equally to all users of energy, the climate change levy distorts economic activity away from uses which are liable in favour of uses which are not liable (such as residential use in the UK, or industrial use outside the UK).
 It also distorts activity away from low-energy to high-energy use, even though the objective is to reduce emissions not energy use.

 Abolish the climate change levy, leaving the UK emissions trading scheme to address emissions policy.

 HMRC allude to this in their policy paper on the removal of the renewable exemption from the CCL, ‘no direct impact on the achievement of UK Carbon Budget targets, as emissions from electricity generation are capped through the EU Emissions Trading System’.